microsoft/CCF/doc/build_apps/logging_cpp.rst

 .. note::

-    :cpp:class:`kv::Store` tables are essentially the only interface between CCF and the application, and the sole mechanism for it to have state.
+    :cpp:class:`kv::Store` tables are the only interface between CCF and the replicated application, and the sole mechanism for it to have distributed state.

     The Logging application keeps its state in a pair of tables, one containing private encrypted logs and the other containing public unencrypted logs.
 Their type is defined as: